otsha/tiralabra-scheduler/Documentation/implementation.md

 ## Architecture

 The software follows a four-tier architecture.
-The top layer consists of the user interface and the applications startup functionality, which are located in packages ```ui``` and ```app``` respectively.
+The top layer consists of the user interface, algorithm visualization and the application's startup functionality, which are located in packages ```ui``` and ```app``` respectively.

 The application's main functionality - scheduling - happens at the logic layer, which the user interface calls when necessary.
 All logical functionality is located in the ```logic``` package.

 The ```Task``` object and the custom data structures used by the application (```TaskList```, ```TaskQueue```) are located in the ```data``` package.

-Finally, the bottom layer of the application consists of the ```FileAccess``` class inside the package ```access```, which is responsible for reading and saving data to an external file.
+Finally, the bottom layer of the application consists of I/O classes inside the package ```access```.
+These are compiled together in the ```IOHandler``` class, which allows for simple initialization and access to inputs, outputs and permanent storage.
+Inputs are handled by ```Parser```, which can be used to read user inputs and to validate Task creation.
+Outputs are handled by ```Printer```, which has methods for operations such as printing out lines, colors and tables.
+The ```FileAccess``` class is responsible for reading and saving data to an external file.
 The data is stored in jSon format using the GSon library.

 ## Data Structures